-The Business Division added a Marketing major in Fall 2020 and a Finance major in Fall 2021.
+A Marketing major was added in Fall 2020 and a Finance major in Fall 2021.
 In May 2022 Dominican applied to the New York State Board of Regents and was granted University status, with an associated name change to Dominican University New York.
 In Fall 2022, programs in Public Health Informatics and Technology were added as concentrations to majors in Health Sciences and Information Technology; as a minor; and as a post-baccalaureate certificate.
 A B.A. program in Environmental Studies was also added in Fall 2022.